apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/filesystem.md

 Return: `FSDataOutputStream`, which can update the entry `FS.Files[p]` by appending data to the existing list.

+The behavior of the returned stream is covered in [Output](outputstream.html).

 ### `FSDataOutputStreamBuilder appendFile(Path p)`

 Make a `FSDataOutputStreamBuilder` to specify the parameters to append to an existing file.

+The behavior of the returned stream is covered in [Output](outputstream.html).

 #### Implementation Notes